What is the National Ocean Sciences Bowl?

 The Consortium for Ocean Leadership, along with its member institutions, conducts a national competition for high schools on topics related to the study of the oceans: the National Ocean Sciences Bowl.

 The NOSB was first conducted in the winter and spring of 1998 in honor of the International Year of the Ocean.
-The grand prize was a trip to EXPO '98 in Lisbon, Portugal aboard the USNS Pathfinder.
-The 1999 national winning team received full scholarships to participate in the Secretary of the Navy's Engineering and Science Residential Program.

 Regional and Final Competitions